 - work on a variety of projects within a short period of time.

 - Starting salaries for graduate building services engineers are generally in the region of £26,000 to £28,000.

-- Experienced engineers can earn £40,000, with those working at a more senior level earning more than £55,000+.
+- Experienced engineers can earn a salary of £40,000, with those working at senior levels earning more than £55,000.
 Having chartered (CEng MCIBSE) or incorporated (IEng ACIBSE) status will generally increase your level of pay.

-- Partners in a firm of consulting engineers or highly experienced building services engineers with chartered status may earn over £80,000, and in larger international consultancies this figure could be in excess of £110,000.
+- Partners in a firm of consulting engineers or highly experienced building services engineers with chartered status may earn over £80,000.
+In larger international consultancies, this figure could be in excess of £110,000.

 Rates of pay can vary substantially across different regions.
 Pay rates are generally similar to those within civil engineering and are affected by the current economic climate of the construction industry, as is the availability of jobs.
 At present, there's high demand for construction professionals.

 Income data from the Chartered Institution of Building Services Engineers (CIBSE).
 Figures are intended as a guide only.